Kudoes/Movie-Recommender-System/README.md

 2. **data/**: This folder contains the data files used by the recommender systems in the Shiny application, as well as the pre-trained recommender model.

-3. **functions/**: This folder contains the helper functions R file.
-It also contains the code which is run to compare two primary CF-recommender algorithms and determine the best recommender.
+3. **functions/**: This folder contains additional code used for the recommender systems.

+    - **functions/helper_functions.R**: The helper functions R file.

+    - **functions/evaluate_CF_models.R**: This file contains the code which is run to compare the two primary CF-recommender algorithms and determine the best recommender.

 4. **server.R**: The server code for the Shiny application.